freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 540.1

-Create a new table name `characters`, it will hold some basic information about Mario characters.
+Create a new table named `characters`, it will hold some basic information about Mario characters.

 #### HINTS